-If your hearing instrument is connected by means of a DAI adaptor with an external sound source, like a media player/MP3 or hand mic, the signals of these devices will be directly transferred to your hearing instrument.
+If your hearing instrument is connected by means of a DAI shoe with an external sound source, like a discman or hand mic, the signals of these devices will be directly transferred to your hearing instrument.

-Mounting of the DAI adaptor
+Mounting of DAI

-Start by opening the battery door and slide the DAI adaptor onto the instrument.
+Start by opening the battery door, click the DAI shoe onto the instrument.

-Then insert the DAI cord into the adaptor.
+Then insert the DAI cord into the shoe.

-When the DAI adaptor is connected, the instrument will automatically switch to a combination of DAI and microphone input of the instrument.
+When the DAI shoe is connected, the instrument will automatically switch to a combination of a DAI program and the microphone input of the instrument.

-If you would like the DAI input alone, you can switch to the next program by using the program switch button.
+If you would like the DAI program alone, you can switch to the next program by using the program switch button.

-As long as the DAI adaptor is connected to the instrument, two programs will automatically be added after the standard programs which have been programmed into your hearing instrument by your Hearing Care Professional.
+Two new programs will automatically place themselves after the standard programs, which have been programed into your hearing instrument by your Hearing Care Professional.